Mammillaria spinosissima: Native habitat

 The genus Mammillaria's native habitat ranges from Colombia and Venezuela to the Southwestern United States.
 Its diversity is greatest in Mexico.
 Species have also been documented in the West Indies.
 M. spinosissima is endemic to central Mexico and concentrated in the states of Guerrero and Morelos, where they grow at elevations of approximately 1600 to 1900 meter; they prefer dry, tropical forests and xerophilous scrub.
 The subspecies pilcayensis is named for its occurrence in the Barranca de Pilcaya, in Guerrero.

 Cultivation

 Britton and Rose believe that M. spinosissima has been in cultivation since at least 1835.
 The species thrives in well-drained soils that are sandy or loam, with a pH that is acidic, alkaline, or neutral.
 They prefer low humidity, and grow well under glass, with full, filtered sun from the south, north, and east.
 Plants are typically watered once every couple of weeks, and kept nearly dry during the winter months.
-Propagation is facilitated by offsets of seeds sown in early spring in 19 to 24 C-change weather.
+Propagation is by offsets or by seeds sown in early spring in 19 to 24 C-change weather.
 They require no pruning and make good patio and container plants.
 They are disease resistant, but are susceptible to pests such as mealybugs.
-This plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+This plant has gained the Royal Horticultural Society's Award of Garden Merit.